Why Do Cars Get Swirl Marks: Can You Prevent Them?

 7. Upgrade your car shampoo

-Using a good quality shampoo can make a significant difference in protecting and preventing your car from getting too many swirls and scratch marks.
+Using good quality shampoo can make a significant difference in protecting and preventing your car from getting too many swirls and scratch marks.

-The best shampoo will be the one that has ample lubrication and is PH neutral so that it does not strip off the sealant/wax/protectant.
+The best shampoo will be the one that has ample lubrication and is PH-neutral so that it does not strip off the sealant/wax/protectant.
 Also, it will be better able to rinse through.

 8. Throw away the chamois and pat dry